saiiii4444/retail-sales-inventory-forecasting-fr/README.md

 # Retail Sales & Inventory Forecasting — France

-This repository contains a practical example of how to build an end‑to‑end data analytics project for a hypothetical French retail chain.
-The goal is to illustrate how daily sales and inventory transactions can be transformed into insights that help businesses forecast demand, manage stock levels, and improve overall performance.
+I built this project as a hands‑on exercise in turning raw data into insights for a fictional French retail chain.
+It’s meant to show a simple end‑to‑end
+workflow: starting from daily sales and inventory files, cleaning and aggregating them, and finally preparing them for interactive visuals in Power BI.
+The data and code are here for learning and can be adapted to real‑world scenarios.

 ## Project overview

 Retailers operate in a dynamic environment where demand can fluctuate significantly across stores and products.
 Having a clear view of sales trends and inventory levels allows managers to identify best‑selling items, plan replenishments, and avoid stockouts or overstock situations.
-This project simulates two years of daily transactions across ten stores and fifty products.
-The focus is on straightforward analytics: cleaning the data, aggregating it at weekly and monthly frequencies, and preparing it for interactive dashboards.
+In this project I generated two years of daily transactions across ten stores and fifty products.
+My focus was on straightforward analytics: cleaning the data, aggregating it at weekly and monthly frequencies, and preparing it for interactive dashboards.

 ### Key features

-- **Synthetic yet realistic data:** The dataset spans 1 January 2023 to 31 December 2024, capturing over 365 000 rows of transactions with
+- **Realistic‑scale data:** The dataset spans 1 January 2023 to
+  31 December 2024, capturing hundreds of thousands of daily transactions.
-  `units_sold`, `unit_price`, `revenue` and `inventory_level` for each
+  Each row records `units_sold`, `unit_price`, `revenue` and `inventory_level` for a store‑product combination.
-  store/product combination.
-- **Simple ETL pipeline:** A single script (`src/etl.py`) reads the raw CSV, converts dates, and produces weekly and monthly aggregates ready for analysis.
+- **Straightforward ETL script:** A single script (`src/etl.py`) reads the raw CSV, converts dates, and produces weekly and monthly aggregates ready for analysis.
 - **Dashboard guidance:** Notes on how to assemble Power BI visuals are provided to help you build a compelling report with slicers, time series charts, and heatmaps.
-- **Human‑written documentation:** All code and explanations are written plainly and directly, without references to automation or machine‑generated tools.
+- **Plain documentation:** All code and explanations are written in everyday language.
+There are no references to AI or automation.

 ## Folder structure